Peter Gerstoft

 Peter Gerstoft is a Danish-American scientist and engineer specializing in ocean acoustics, seismology, and signal processing.
-He is a Distinguished Data Scientist at the Scripps Institution of Oceanography at the University of California, San Diego and an adjunct professor in the Department of Electrical and Computer Engineering at UC San Diego.
+He is currently a professor in the Department of Electrical and Photonics Engineering at the Technical University of Denmark.
+He was previously a Distinguished Data Scientist at the Scripps Institution of Oceanography at the University of California, San Diego and an adjunct professor in the Department of Electrical and Computer Engineering at UC San Diego.

 Education

-Gerstoft received his MSc in Engineering from the Technical University of Denmark in 1983 and another MSc from the University of Western Ontario in 1984.
-He completed his PhD in Engineering at the Technical University of Denmark in 1986.
+Gerstoft received his MSc in engineering from the Technical University of Denmark in 1983 and another MSc from the University of Western Ontario in 1984.
+He completed his PhD in engineering at the Technical University of Denmark in 1986.

 Career

 Gerstoft began his career in acoustics and vibrations at Odegaard & Danneskiold-Samsøe (1987–1992).
 He then served as a Senior Scientist at the NATO SACLANT Undersea Research Centre in La Spezia, Italy, from 1992 to 1997.
 Between 1999 and 2000, Gerstoft worked as a Senior Seismic Acoustic Officer with the Comprehensive Nuclear-Test-Ban Treaty Organization.
 He has been a Data Scientist at the Scripps Institution of Oceanography since 1997.

-Since 2013, he has held an adjunct faculty position in Electrical and Computer Engineering at UC San Diego, where he teaches courses on seismology, data assimilation, and machine learning for physical systems.
+From 2013, he held an adjunct faculty position in Electrical and Computer Engineering at UC San Diego, where he taught courses on seismology, data assimilation, and machine learning for physical systems.